Section 1 Introduction

 1.1 Scope of the policy

-DNA Skills is committed to equality of opportunity in every aspect of its activities.
-DNA Skills will ensure equality of opportunity both as an employer and as a provider of education and training.
+DNA Skills is committed to equality of opportunity in all aspects of its activities.

-This policy applies to all apprentices and employees of DNA Skills.
+This policy applies to all apprentices, employees, and partners with whom we interact.

 1.2 Purpose of the policy

 To enable DNA Skills to comply with The Equality Act 2010.
 This policy has been developed to ensure that no stakeholder receives less favourable treatment on the grounds of:

 To fulfil this policy DNA Skills is committed to the following key principles:

 DNA Skills aims to employ a workforce which reflects at every level the community, which it serves.
 In seeking to achieve a balanced workforce at all levels, DNA Skills will ensure that no employee, job applicant or candidate for promotion will be disadvantaged, or treated less favourably because of conditions or requirements that are not related to the job.

 Reasonable adjustments will be made to arrangements and premises to ensure equal access for employees or potential employees who fall under the provisions of the Equality Act 2010 in relation to disability.

 To ensure equality and fairness at all stages of employment, DNA Skills will ensure that equality issues are embedded into all its recruitment and employment policies and procedures.